IanAtDazed/ray-streamer/README.md

 2. The *ErrorInstance*: *ConnectionError* is simulated when the application runs out of *fake* data - it's meant to happen!

 ## Conclusion
-- This is very much a proof of concept, that would need to be amended for specific requirements.
+- This is very much a proof of concept that would need to be amended for specific requirements.
-- I am sure there are many ways to improve it and its documentation - please let me know if you can suggest some! :smiley:
+- I am sure there are many ways to improve it and its documentation.
+Please let me know if you can suggest some! :smiley: